 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 A Pap test is a medical screening to detect any changes in cells on the cervix.

-A doctor performs the screening by using a small plastic spatula and brush to collect cells from the cervix, which connects the uterus to the vagina.
+Your doctor performs the screening by using a small plastic spatula and brush to collect cells from your cervix, which connects your uterus to your vagina.
 A specially trained person then examines the cells under a microscope in a laboratory to look for any abnormalities.